US Fulbright Logo

 Award Profile

-Awards are available to pursue a full-time Master’s Degree program in History at National Cheng Kung University (NCKU).
+Awards are available to pursue a full-time Master’s degree in History at National Cheng Kung University (NCKU).
 The program is taught in Mandarin.
 It focuses on Taiwan History, supplemented by World History and Chinese History courses.

 The strength of this program is founded upon the historical heritage of the ancient capital in Taiwan, City of Tainan.
 Being established almost four centuries ago, Tainan was the political capital of Taiwan for more than two thirds of the island’s history.
 It was also the center of commercial, finance, and cultural activities from the Dutch East India Company to the present day, with many historical and archeological sites available for historical interest and investigation.
 To take advantage of this historical heritage, our Master’s program includes courses on Taiwan’s indigenous history, business and maritime history, social and intellectual history, as well as historical fieldwork and museology.
 In short, to understand Asia, it’s necessary to understand Taiwan which is Asia’s heart.
 To understand Taiwan, it’s necessary to start from Tainan, which is the origin of Taiwan civilization.